 Capitol Reef National Park

-Amazing colors in the rock formations, Capitol Reef is near the centre of the Mighty 5.
-Interestingly, it was given its name by early pioneers who thought the white dome shaped peaks reminded them of the US Capitol building.
+With amazing colors in the rock formations, Capitol Reef is near the center of the Mighty 5.
+Interestingly, it was given its name by early pioneers who thought the white dome-shaped peaks reminded them of the US Capitol building.

 Arches National Park